Tamil literature: Sangam age

 Sangam literature comprises some of the oldest extant Tamil literature, and deals with love, traditions, war, governance, trade and bereavement.
 Unfortunately much of the Tamil literature belonging to the Sangam period has been lost.
 The literature currently available from this period is perhaps just a fraction of the wealth of material produced during this golden age of Tamil civilization.
 The available literature from this period has been broadly divided in antiquity into three categories based roughly on chronology.
-These are: the Eighteen Greater Text Series (Pathinenmaelkanakku) comprising the Eight Anthologies (Ettuthokai) and the Ten Idylls (Pattupattu) and the Five Great Epics.
+These are: the Eighteen Greater Text Series (Pathinenmaelkanakku) comprising the Eight Anthologies (Ettuthokai) and the Ten Idylls (Pattupattu), the Five Great Epics and the Five Minor Epics.
 Tolkaappiyam, a commentary on grammar, phonetics, rhetoric and poetics is dated from this period.

 Tamil legends hold that these were composed in three successive poetic assemblies (Sangam) that were held in ancient times on a now vanished continent far to the south of India.
 A significant amount of literature could have preceded Tolkappiyam as grammar books are usually written after the existence of literature over long periods.
 Tamil tradition holds the earliest Sangam poetry to be over twelve millennia old.
 Modern linguistic scholarship places the poems between the 3rd century BCE and the 2nd century CE.

-Sangam age is considered by the Tamil people as the golden era of Tamil language.
-This was the period when the Tamil country was ruled by the three 'crowned kings' the Cheras, Pandyas and the Cholas.
+The Sangam age is considered by the Tamil people as the golden era of the Tamil language.
+This was the period when the Tamil country was ruled by the three 'crowned kings' the Cheras, Pandyas, and the Cholas.
 The land was at peace with no major external threats.
-Asoka's conquests did not impact on the Tamil land and the people were able to indulge in literary pursuits.
+Ashoka's conquests had no impact on the Tamil land and the people were able to indulge in literary pursuits.
 The poets had a much more casual relationship with their rulers than can be imagined in later times.
 They could chide them when they are perceived to wander from the straight and narrow.
 The greatness of the Sangam age poetry may be ascribed not so much to its antiquity, but due to the fact that their ancestors were indulging in literary pursuits and logical classification of the habitats and society in a systematic manner with little to draw from precedents domestically or elsewhere.
 The fact that these classifications were documented at a very early date in the grammatical treatise Tolkappiyam, demonstrates the organized manner in which the Tamil language has evolved.
 Tolkappiyam is not merely a textbook on Tamil grammar giving the inflection and syntax of words and sentences but also includes classification of habitats, animals, plants and human beings.
 The discussion on human emotions and interactions is particularly significant.
 Tolkappiyam is divided into three chapters: orthography, etymology and subject matter (Porul).
 While the first two chapters of Tolkappiyam help codify the language, the last part, Porul refers to the people and their behavior.
 The grammar helps to convey the literary message on human behavior and conduct, and uniquely merges the language with its people.